atsushieno/compose-audio-controls/README.md

         })
 ```

-Note that `ImageStripKnob` is NOT a Material Design component.
-You would be able to add some animation effects by your own (we also welcome contribution if it's optional and looking generally useful).

-It should be also noted that support for Android resource ID is specific to Android platform.
+Noted that support for Android resource ID is specific to Android platform.
 If your project is Kotlin Multiplatform, use `ImageBitmap` instead.

 ## Using compose-audio-controls